This package provides:

 This allows you to execute entire blocks from control lines, while still being able to inspect individual lines inside bodies.

-Hydrogen-next provides a service API for other packages to interact with Jupyter kernels.
+The package provides a hydrogen.provider service for other packages to interact with Jupyter kernels.

 In your package.json: